OHDSI/Radiology-CDM/README.md

 ## Require Package

 This package uses OHDSI's DatabaseConnector, oro.dicom package, and so on.
 In addition, some functions are implemented in Lambda, so you will also need the lambda.r package.
+In addition, You should also include the R6 package using object-oriented programming techniques such as Java and the C # language.

 ```
-devtools, dplyr, oro.dicom, lambda.r, rapportools, papayar, oro.nifti, DatabaseConnector
+devtools, dplyr, oro.dicom, lambda.r, rapportools, papayar, oro.nifti, DatabaseConnector, R6
 ```